Superman: Lois and Clark: Story

 Superman and Lois work together to find Cora.
 Lois calls Cora's phone while Superman uses his super hearing to identify the phone's location.
-Superman finds Cora in a cabin in San Francisco, and frees her; however, Cora has already revealed Author X's identity to Intergang.
+Superman finds Cora in a cabin in San Francisco, and frees her, but Cora has already revealed Author X's identity to Intergang.
 Soon after, when Lois and her son Jon leave school, they are captured by the Intergang people.
 The men tie up Lois and Jon in the tool shed and set it on fire.
 This causes Jon's powers to emerge and, breaking free of his bonds, he opens the door through the flames.
 Lois realizes Jon has superpowers.
 They are surrounded by Intergang's men, after escaping the shed.
 Superman arrives in time to disarm the men and flies Lois and Jon away.
 When they arrive home, Lois tells Clark that Jon has superpowers.
 Jon wants answers from his parents and is finally learning his parents' true origin.
 Clark and Lois explain to Jon that they come from an alternate universe, a universe different from this one.
 Their universe is gone, and this one is their home now, and the Superman and Lois he reads about in the newspapers are different people and part of this world.
 Jon asks why they lied to him; Clark explains they wanted to protect him and did not know if Jon would develop superpowers.

 Superman receives a vision of people being attacked by an alien Conqueror and flies to a government facility on an island where Hyathis is attacking Hank Henshaw and others.
 Hyathis wants Henshaw to give her the Oblivion Stone, but he only has half of the stone.
 She demands Superman to hand over the other half of the Oblivion Stone (found by Superman and stored in the Fortress of Solitude).
 Superman has no idea what the Oblivion Stone is, but remembers a necklace with a partial jewel found years ago.
 Superman and Hyathis are locked in deadly combat.
 Hyathis uses plants and vines to pin Superman to the ground, but Superman frees himself and pushes her back with a blast of heat vision.
 Superman gains the upper hand, and Hyathis is forced to withdraw.
-She promises to return to earth for the stone.
+She promises to return to Earth for the stone.